 Please check the Quick Start Guide to install and run vmanomaly

-Preset mode allows for simpler configuration and anomaly detection with vmanomaly on widely-recognized metrics, such as those generated by node_exporter, which are typically challenging to monitor using static threshold-based alerting rules.
+Preset Available from v1.13.0 mode allows for simpler configuration and anomaly detection with vmanomaly on widely-recognized metrics, such as those generated by node_exporter, which are typically challenging to monitor using static threshold-based alerting rules.

 This approach represents a paradigm shift from traditional static threshold-based alerting rules, focused on raw metric values, to static rules based on anomaly_scores.
 These scores offer a consistent, default threshold that remains stable over time, being adjusted for trends, seasonality, data scale, thus, reducing the engineering effort required for maintenance.
 Anomaly scores are produced by machine learning models, which are regularly retrained on varying time frames, ensuring alerts remain current and responsive to evolving data patterns.